Experience Northern Ontario's leading film industry conference.

 Friday, Sept.
 19 at 3:30pm

 The tools to sharpen your craft, widen your knowledge, or spark your career have never been more readily available thanks to online training and community support.
-Put your film journey into a higher gear by joining this talk between experts who will discuss at-home remedies for stifled progress.
+Put your film journey into a higher gear by joining this talk between Caitlin Delaney (Up Light Academy), Jessica Jennings (Ontario Green Screen), and moderator Jack Blum (REEL CANADA) who will discuss at-home remedies for stifled progress.

 Up_LIght